-Social media (and print media) has been a-buzz recently with talk of Bluesky, the newish social media platform that’s quickly becoming the go-to alternative for many who are disillusioned with Twitter/X. But is it worth your chambers’ or law firm’s time?
-In this post we explore what Bluesky offers, its potential for barristers’ chambers and legal marketers, and the steps you can take now while watching its growth.
+When this guide first appeared in late 2024, Bluesky was the platform everyone had suddenly started talking about, the fast-growing alternative for people disillusioned with Twitter/X. More than a year on, the initial noise has settled and a clearer picture has emerged.
+So is it worth your chambers' or law firm's time?
+In this post we explore what Bluesky offers, its potential for barristers' chambers and legal marketers, and the steps you can take now.

 The legal sector and Bluesky: who’s already on board?

-While Bluesky is still in its relative infancy, several chambers and law firms have already set up profiles, positioning themselves as early adopters.
-Chambers with accounts include our clients Littleton Chambers and Cornerstone Barristers, and 3 Paper Buildings, 29 Bedford Row, 33 Bedford Row, and Mountford Chambers.
+Several chambers and law firms were quick to set up profiles, and many have held their ground since.
+Chambers with accounts include our clients Littleton Chambers and Cornerstone Barristers, alongside 3 Paper Buildings, 29 Bedford Row, 33 Bedford Row and Mountford Chambers.

-Both Inner Temple and Middle Temple have accounts; at the time of writing, we don’t think Gray’s Inn and Lincoln’s Inn have followed suit.
-Many individual barristers and legal professionals are using Bluesky happily posting (tweets? posts? “blueys”?
-No we don’t know the word either.)
-George Peretz KC has an impressive audience of 21,000 followers.
-These early adopters are able to replicate and extend their reach beyond X and LinkedIn, the traditional channels for the Bar.
+Many individual barristers and legal professionals are more active, happily posting (tweets? posts? "skeets"?
+The unofficial term is "skeets", a blend of "sky" and "tweet", though Bluesky's own team would rather you didn't).
+Public law silk George Peretz KC has built an audience of around 24,400 followers.
+These early adopters have been able to extend their reach beyond X and LinkedIn, the traditional channels for the Bar.

 Why your chambers should act now